golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 To work with the cheapest provider, we combine all [three prices](#maximum-provider-prices) into one value.

-Have a look at the properties:
-- `average_cpu_load`
-- `average_duration_minutes`
-- `max_average_usage_cost`

-Using those if you plan to use your cluster for `average_duration_minutes`, and keep it busy for `average_cpu_load` of the time, you will reject providers that would cost you more than `max_average_usage_cost` GLMs in total.
+Estimate rough time your cluster will be up, and average CPU load during that time.
+Set `average_duration_minutes` and `average_cpu_load` properties to compute each provider's expected average usage cost.

-All providers' offers are sorted by estimated average usage cost, allowing Ray on Golem to negotiate with the cheapest nodes first.
+All providers' offers will be sorted by estimated average usage cost, allowing Ray on Golem to negotiate with the cheapest nodes first.

-In this way, it is beneficial even if you miss-estimate the average CPU load and average duration.
+You might also use `max_average_usage_cost` to unconditionally cut off providers with too big average usage cost (in GLMs).

 ```yaml
 provider: